what we do

 Featured Projects

-NEHC’s projects span a broad variety of flow conditions, infrastructure and social interests from run-of-river sites in Connecticut and Rhode Island to historic coal barge canals in Pennsylvania.
+NEHC’s projects span a broad variety of flow conditions, infrastructure and social interests on run-of-river sites in Connecticut, Rhode Island, and Pennsylvania.

 Environmentally sound, fish and wildlife safe